mimiyin/sense-me-move-me/README.md

    2. Form
    3. Space

 Assignments will consist of a series small studies exploring each topic.
+Some we will work on together in class.
+Others you will complete as homework assignments.
 The class will culminate in a final project and showing.

 Because course topics are organized around parameters of movement, technical topics will be introduced and built upon week to week.
 - What do cameras see?
 RGB v.
 IR